rphle/numfu/README.md

 ## Contributing

-Got an idea or found a bug?
-Please [open an issue](https://github.com/dr-lego/numfu/issues) to report bugs or suggest features.
+Found a bug or have an idea?
+[Open an issue](https://github.com/dr-lego/numfu/issues).

 Want to contribute code?
-Check out existing issues and take a look at [TODO.md](TODO.md) for open tasks.
-Don't forget to run all tests before committing (see above section)!
+- Check existing issues and [TODO.md](TODO.md) for open tasks.
+- Run all tests before committing.

-Pull requests are welcome!
+- Pull requests are welcome!

 ## License